psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

 There is a whole other bank of settings for video, which I never use.

 Also I never use the front camera, so I have no idea.

+*Postscript*: After shooting with the camera a while after posting this I ended up just always using whatever the mostly default settings are (12mp, 24mp, 12mp and HEIC not RAW).
+For me the various large size/high resolution files don't seem to be much of a win over the regular baked stuff.
+I've never had good luck with RAW on the phone even though it's what I use everywhere else.
+And paying 75MB per picture on a phone seems exorbitant.